shmcr33/northwest_syriaATGMs/README.md

 101st Division

+Liwa Fursan al-Haqq

+Below are useful terms that have been abbreviated on the map:

+SAA = Syrian Arab Army

+YPG = People's Defense Units

+ISIS = Islamic State

 Addtional data will be uploaded as the geolocation and validation of videos from different groups is completed.
 OpenStreetMaps, MapBox Topograhy, and MapBox Streets V-12 are currently the base layer.